nickkolev97/Tip_deconvolution_hack/readme.txt

 Aim: To fix tip artefacts in AFM images such as blunt tip and double tip.

 Dataset: We are using the same dataset as in the "afm_imperfect_probe.ipynb" notebook.
-This is a single AFM scan of size ___nm?
+This is a single AFM scan of size ___nm and 256 by 256 pixels.
 An artificial dataset is then created to mimic blunt tips.
 The blunt tip image is made by convolving the original image with a gaussian whose center and standard deviation are parameters chosen by the user.
-In our case, we randomly select these parameters from a uniform distribution between [0.2,0.8) for the standard deviation (the tip radius), and the x and y offset of the gaussian center (with [0.2,0.8) being in units of pixels).
+In our case, we randomly select these parameters from a uniform distribution between [0.2,0.8) for the standard deviation (the tip radius), and the x and y offset of the gaussian center a.k.a the tip center (with [0.2,0.8) being in units of pixels).
 We did not have time to try and do the double tip too.
 We realise that using a single AFM image will cause major overfitting but training a more robust model we could apply to more data that still showed good results wasn't realistic within this timeframe.
 We realise that this will have likely caused major overfitting of our models.
 Any test statistics given should also be taken with a grain of salt, given our "test" set is